-As a testament to the returning health of the ecosystem, eight different endangered species have taken up residence at the Refuge in recent years.
+As a testament to the returning health of the ecosystem, five different endangered species have taken up residence at the Refuge in recent years.
 With the wetlands primarily cleared and habitat-appropriate plants now thriving, the area is host to many native Hawaiian bird species, including ae‘o (stilt) and ‘alae ke‘oke‘o (coot).
 Native plants such as naupaka, ‘ulei, ‘akia, ‘a‘ali‘i, pohinahina, and loulu are located on the Refuge.
-Additionally, ‘uhaloa (used in Hawaiian medicine practice) and pili (grass used for the roof of traditional hale) are found here.
+Additionally, ‘uhaloa and noni (used in Hawaiian medicine practice) are found here.

 Quiet and pristine, the Waihe‘e shoreline is a favorite retreat for endangered Hawaiian monk seals and nesting green sea turtles.
 Off the coast, the extensive reef is one of the longest and widest on Maui.
 It’s believed that this reef system provided excellent fishing in ancient times and it is, in fact, still a favorite among local fishermen today.